 #4 Crisis management and prevention

 An increasing amount of buzz about your brand might sound good in theory.
 But what if that buzz is a crisis in the making?

 We live in a world of peak social media activity, consumer empowerment, and easily accessible and shareable information.
 All of these can have a serious impact on your brand reputation.

 Regardless of the company size, niche, or basically any other factor, no brand is untouchable when it comes to crises.
 But, you can easily mitigate a crisis or completely prevent one by turning on real-time alerts.

 You’ll get notified the moment a mention of your brand appears online.
 Hence, you can stay on top of things and be proactive.
-If your brand is being mentioned more than usual, a Spike alert will automatically come your way.

 As a result, if you identify an issue as it emerges, you can easily react in a way that is informed, effective, and extremely quick.
 The speed of your response is what can make or break your brand during a crisis.
 Why not make it as swift as possible?